cloudcalvin/gdsii-reader-rs/README.md

 # gdsii-reader-rs

-node.js GDSii module for written in rust
+GDSii library written in rust, packed as node.js module using Neon